Elastic-Suite/documentation/docs/ElasticSuite/VectorSearch.md

 Enable the "Use for Vector Search" option on the attributes you plan to use with Neural Search.
 Refer to the [attribute configuration page](https://elastic-suite.github.io/documentation/docs/ElasticSuite/Filters%20and%20attributes/Global%20configuration.html) to do so.

+## Proceed with reindex

+When you'll have configured your attributes for Vector Search, and enabled the feature, you'll be able to reindex the embeddings data.

+This is done by rebuilding first the `elasticsuite_products_embeddings` index which will compute the embeddings, and then the `catalogsearch_fulltext` which will copy the embeddings into the fulltext index.

+Doing so, you don't need to rebuild the embeddings index as often as your search index, because embeddings are more costly to rebuild.

 ## Configuring neural search feature

 You can head to **ElasticSuite > Search Relevance > Neural Search**